owen-pierce/ONeT/README.md

 # ONeT Access

-A routing/configuration tool for allowing an Android phone running "EasyTether" to share its connection wirelessly to other devices through the use of hostapd.
+A routing/configuration tool that allows an Android phone running "EasyTether" to share its connection wirelessly to other devices through the use of hostapd.

 Designed with a minimalistic approach to run on Embedded Linux.